Last Updated: March 6, 2025

 Based on those factors, here are the best use cases for each solution we’ve discussed:

-• ZTNA is best suited for businesses that require a high level of security, particularly those dealing with sensitive data or regulatory compliance requirements.
-An example is a financial institution with multiple branch locations.
+• ZTNA is best suited for businesses that require a high level of security, particularly those handling sensitive data or regulatory compliance requirements.
+A financial institution with multiple branch locations is an example.

 • SDP is best suited for businesses that need granular control over employee access to applications and resources.
 A healthcare organization that must comply with HIPAA regulations is an example.